 Click on a keyword to reveal text.

 While the majority of alcohol consumers in the province drink responsibly most of the time, there are occasions where people drink in ways that put their health and safety at risk.
-According to the Centre for Addictions Research of BC:
+Research shows that:

 The modern view of alcohol

 1. Governments and the public are concerned about various issues related to alcohol over-consumption, including chronic diseases like cancer and cardiovascular disease, injuries and car crashes along with overall public safety.

 2. As a result, the Centre for Addictions Research of BC, the BC Ministry of Health, and other organizations across Canada are promoting low-risk drinking guidelines.